syedramim/TriviaGame/README.md

 # TriviaGame
-An implementation of a trivia game
+An implementation of a trivia game using Andriod Studio and Kotlin alongside a trivia API which can be found at: https://opentdb.com/
+The API was accessed through Python to create the map of questions and answers in the Kotlin code